- Helping a Loved One or Family Member Get Treatment for Substance Abuse and Addiction at Millcreek Behavioral Health in Arkansas

 - Token store

-Once your child has completed the residential treatment program here at Millcreek, you will be able to meet with a case manager that can help you to identify the next best plan of action for you and your child.
-Our case managers can help by scheduling follow-up appointments with outpatient providers, as well as provide you and your child with resources to reach out to within the community.
-Case managers are there to help the family with the ultimate goal of helping your child integrate back into the home environment.
+Once your child has completed the residential drug addiction and abuse treatment program here at our treatment center at Millcreek, you will be able to meet with a case manager that can help you to identify the next best plan of action for you and your child.
+Our case managers in Arkansas can help by scheduling follow-up appointments with outpatient providers, as well as provide you and your child with resources to reach out to within the community in Arkansas.
+Case managers are there to help the family with the ultimate goal of helping your child integrate back into the home environment, free from their drug addiction and abuse.